aldoo/synaptiks/doc/handbook/usage.rst

 button is triggered by pressing the left mouse button and the right mouse button at the same time.

-Some systems have a circular touchpad.
-Unfortunately the touchpad driver does not detect circular touchpad automatically, so if you have a circular touchpad, please enable :guilabel:`The touchpad is circular` to let the driver know, that your touchpad is circular.

 .. _motion-configuration:

 Motion configuration